Guam national football team

-The Guam national football team represents Guam, overseas territory of the United States in international football and is controlled by the Guam Football Association.
-They are affiliated with the Asian Football Confederation's East Asian Football Federation region.
+The Guam national football team represents Guam, an overseas territory of the United States, in men's international football and is controlled by the Guam Football Association.
+Affiliated with FIFA since 1996 and a member of AFC since 1991.

-Guam reached its highest ever position in the FIFA World Ranking at 146 in 2015 after victories over Turkmenistan and India.
+Guam reached its highest ever position in the FIFA World Ranking at 146th in 2015 after victories over Turkmenistan and India.
+Guam's first FIFA World Cup qualification match was played against Iran national football team at Tabriz.

 History

-Beginnings
+Beginnings (1960s–1990s)

 Football in Guam began in the 1960s, on the initiative of two pioneers: an Irish priest, Tony Gillespie, and an owner of a construction company, Charles Whang, who settled in Guam and created the Guam Soccer Cup before becoming the first president of the Guam Football Association in 1975.

 Guam played its first international match at the 1975 Pacific Games against Solomon Islands, losing 5–1.
 This result was followed by an 11–0 loss to Fiji, eliminating them from the competition.
 In the 1979 Games, Guam again lost twice to New Caledonia 11–1 and New Hebrides 5–0.
 Progressing to the Consolation Tournament, Guam registered their first victories, beating Western Samoa 4–2, and Tuvalu 7–2 before losing again to New Hebrides, 5–1.

+AFC and FIFA Member (1991–2011)

 Despite being considered part of Oceania, and having never faced an Asian team to that point, Guam became an associate member of the AFC in 1991 but continued to participate in the Pacific Games.
 In 1996, Guam became both a full member of the AFC and of FIFA.